Undergraduate: BSc - Biochemistry and biological chemistry, Nottingham University, 1995

 These projects centre on the development of cutting-edge MR methodology, and application of these methods to pre-clinical models and/or clinical studies to investigate the changes in biochemistry, physiology and function associated with disease.

 I am a member of the Magnetic Resonance Physics Team at the Newcastle Magnetic Resonance Centre, our research focuses on the application of cutting-edge MR imaging and spectroscopy methods to clinical research.
-We have a Philips 3T Achieva whole-body scanner equiped with multinuclear (13C, 31P, etc) capability, and a Varian 7T pre-clinical MR system.
+We have two Philips 3T Achieva whole-body scanner equiped with multinuclear (13C, 31P, etc) capability, and a Varian 7T pre-clinical MR system.

-PhD supervision: Biomedical Magnetic Resonance Research
+MRes and PhD supervision: Biomedical Magnetic Resonance Research

 Current PhD projects: "Fluorocarbon gases as an MRI contrast agent for measurement of lung ventilation properties"